huyue132/huyue132/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on xijiang university
+- 🔭 I’m currently working on Xinjiang University
 - 🌱 I’m currently learning computer science
 - 👯 I’m looking to collaborate on Bioinformatics protein function prediction
 - 🤔 I’m looking for help with python